 - We accept material that's good-to-go; we do not engage in substantive developmental editing of pieces.
 We reserve the right to lightly edit for grammar, style, punctuation, and word choice, but we never make content changes.
 As such, we do not allow contributors to review the issue before we release it to the printer.
 We cannot make exceptions to this practice, so if final proofing is important to you, we're not your jam.

-- First serial rights only -- no reprints.
+- First serial rights only — no reprints.
 We request an exclusive license for six months after our publication date and then a non-exclusive license thereafter.
+This provision is negotiable depending on what you've got brewing.

 - Accepted creators receive a courtesy copy, a coupon code to order additional issues at cost, and verifiable publication credit on our website.
 We may publish your piece online as an example for that issue, but we will obtain your consent first (which you are welcome to withhold).